MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/default-domain.md

 # Default domain

-When a user signs in to the Microsoft Dynamics GP web client, they must provide their full user name including the domain.
+When a user signs in to the [!INCLUDE[prodshort](../includes/prodshort.md)] web client, they must provide their full user name including the domain.
 Typically, the name will have this format:

 *domain*\\username